 Long formal bio:

 “An hour of pure musical pleasure” was the BlogCritics review of her album of all the Chopin etudes, recorded with original ornaments on a Paris Erard piano tuned to a historical temperament.
 You can find her tutorials on playing all the Chopin etudes with small hands on YouTube.
-Her TEDx talk, How I Memorize Piano Music, has over 800K views.
 Her latest recording, of classical art songs by female composers with soprano Susan Hochmiller, is on Centaur Records.
-Radio broadcasts include NPR stations WBFO in Buffalo NY, WSUiR in Wichita KS, and WIPR in Interlochen WI.
-Jocelyn has hosted two podcasts, now very occasional: Play It Again Swig (an audio practice diary) and Just Piano Improv.
+Radio broadcasts include NPR stations WBFO in Buffalo NY, WSUiR in Wichita KS, and IPR in Interlochen WI.
+Jocelyn has hosted two podcasts: Play It Again Swig (an audio practice diary) and Just Piano Improv.
 You can find them on iTunes and at jocelynswigger.com.
+She often presents at MTNA national conferences as well as regional CMS and PMTA conferences.
+Her TEDx talk, How I Memorize Piano Music, has over 850K views.

 Jocelyn has always been a musical omnivore.
 An advocate of new music, she has premiered works by composers including Dennis DeSantis, Payton MacDonald, Gavin Chuck, Aaron Grad, Buzz Jones, Greg Mertl, Forrest Pierce, and Allan Krantz.
 She has appeared on Composers Forum concerts at Eastman, Oberlin, Cornell, and NYU, and was a board member and frequent performer for Ossia New Music at Eastman.
 Her interest in early music has led her to study and perform on the harpsichord and fortepiano.
-In addition to her life as a classical musician, she has also performed on accordion, vocals, and occasional electric bass in the indie folk rock band Gettysburg Pirate Orchestra.
-Her recent projects include expanding the classical canon (especially to uplift the astonishing late Romantic composer Agnes Tyrrell), jam sessions with her drummer son, and studying yoga and Alexander Technique.
+In addition to her life as a classical musician, she also performed on accordion, vocals, and occasional electric bass in the indie folk rock band Gettysburg Pirate Orchestra.
+An avid student of yoga, she also studies Alexander Technique at the Balance Arts Center.
 She is very proud of learning to stand on her head at age 50.
 Jocelyn serves as Judge of Elections in her local precinct, and encourages you to vote in every local election.
-More information at jocelynswigger.com.
+More information at jocelynswigger.com